FWDD/testimonials/README.md

 * Registers a few metaboxes (Client Name, Job Title, email, website name, website URL)
 * Adds the featured image to use if the client does not have a Gravatar
 * Adds the post count to the admin dashboard
-* Adds RivalMind Testimonials widget
+* Adds fwdd Testimonials widget

 # Usage